 Setting out a shopping list

-Occasionally if you have space you can buy in buy in bulk.
+Remember you may not need to buy each item every week.
+Occasionally if you have space you can buy in bulk.
 Stock up pantry items and nonperishables every few weeks as needed.
 If freezing meat, freeze in portion sizes serves so it is ready to cook once defrosted.

 Carbohydrates – Majority whole grain / high fibre